Last year you helped 141 families! Since 1983, Haven House has helped more than a thousand mothers, fathers and children leave homelessness behind.

 Janet (above) is one of many success stories at Haven House.

-Watch as she takes a look back at her journey and celebrates one
+Watch as she takes a look back at her journey and celebrates one year in housing!

 This informative video illustrates how we help and who we help!

 This video, created by students at Haslett High School to show in the fund-raising telethon they organized